The land of ‘txakoli’, the wine of the Basque country

-Landscape in Getaria.
+Landscape in Getaria

-And finally, the main places which produce txacoli with the Getaria Designation of Origin label are Getaria itself, Zarautz and Aia.
+And finally, the main places which produce txakoli with the Getaria Designation of Origin label are Getaria itself, Zarautz, and Aia.
 In Getaria you can visit the wineries of Urki, Ameztoi and Txomin Etxaniz.
 And Zarautz is home to the winery of Talai Berri.
-Of course, both here and in many other wineries throughout the region you can buy your txacoli directly on the premises after sampling.
-Things to remember: In most cases you'll need to reserve your visit to the wineries in advance.
-You can check all the information on the website of the Aiaraldea Txacoli Route (this includes the Álava and Vizcaya txacoli Designations of Origin), and on the website for the Getaria txacoli Designation of Origin.
+Of course, both here and in many other wineries throughout the region you can buy your txakoli directly on the premises after sampling.Remember: In most cases you'll need to reserve your visit to the wineries in advance.
+You can find full information about them on the website of the Aiaraldea Txacoli Route (this includes the Álava and Vizcaya Txakoli Designations of Origin), and on the website for the Getaria Txakoli Designation of Origin.

 Have you found this information useful?